Post-Call & Mid-Call SMS

 1. Click Inbound in the left-hand navigation

-2. Select the Receptionist tab
+2. Select the Inbound Agents tab

 Step 2: Locate the Post-Call SMS Section